GanJingJie/ID-ASG-SEM-2/README.md

 My Project is about a website that is capable of giving recipes that are based on one ingredient that you have at home.
 By searching for one ingredient, you are able to get a whole list of Meals that have that ingredient in their recipe and you will be able to choose from there.

 ## Design Process
 My Website is those who are interested in cooking or are locked in their own houses.
 With the COVID-19 situation around and the later Omicron virus, it could get harder and harder to go out to eat.
-There will bound to be cases where people would be interested in  As such, I wanted to make a website that is easy for people to use without having to scour the internet searching for a recipe.
+There will bound to be cases where people would be interested in different thing like cooking for example.
+As such, I wanted to make a website that is easy for people to use without having to scour the internet searching for a recipe.

 ### User type
 As a User type, it would be extremely convenient for me to be able to simply input in one ingredient and have multiple recipes given to me immediately compared to searching for a recipe and checking to see if I have that ingredient.